MaryamZi/ballerina-sync-samples/README.md

     i. full sync - sync all the records from Salesforce to MS SQL

     ii. partial sync - sync all the record that have been updated within a specified number of hours

+- Ability to control

+    i. maximum number of records to retrieve per chunk from Salesforce

+    ii. batch size for database updates

 - Transforming data from Salesforce to the format expected by the database is done using a data mapper.